-The most popular trail is undoubtedly the one leading to the summit of Mount Grand-Pic.
-At an altitude of 426 meters, the Grand-Pic is the highest mountain in the region west of Mont-Tremblant.
+The most popular trail is undoubtedly the one leading to the summit of Mont Grand-Pic.
+At an altitude of 426 metres, Grand-Pic is the highest mountain in the region west of Mont-Tremblant.
 So I, too, had to get to the top.

 I started my hike from the main parking lot (where I paid the $ 5.75 access fee) and then followed Trail 7 to the top.
 The ascent to the summit is not too hard.
 The trail is just a little over one kilometre, and the climb is gradual, but still a good exercise.

 There is a lookout at the top, as well as a few picnic tables.
 Without being spectacular, the view at the summit is still pretty.
 You can see the beautiful landscape of La Petite-Nation, and, on a clear day, even Mont-Tremblant is visible.
 A sign at the top indicates the location and the distance of some landmarks.

 As hiking to the summit took only twenty minutes, I continued my hike.
 Trail 7 makes a loop following the mountain plateau before descending gradually back to the parking lot.
 The map of the site indicates the existence of an observation tower, but it appeared to be under construction during my visit.